thotro/arduino-dw1000/README.md

  * Writing of chip configuration
  * Writing of network/node id
  * Writing of transmit data and transmit controls
+ * Reading received data
- * Transmission and reception sessions (structure)
+ * Transmission and reception sessions
- * Transmission of packets with two chips (although unstable at the moment)
+ * Transmission of packets between two chips (nearly stable)

 Next on the agenda:
- * Configuration of full transmission sessions
- * Stable basic transmission and receiving
+ * Stable and fast basic transmit and receive
  * Different setups and performance benchmarks
  * Ranging and simple communication examples
  * ...